cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/packaging-plugins.rst

 ..
 Plugin Packaging
 .. ----------------
-.. _cask-hydrator-packaging-plugins-packaging:
+.. _cdap-pipelines-packaging-plugins-packaging:

 .. include:: /../../developers-manual/source/building-blocks/plugins.rst
    :start-after: .. _plugins-deployment-packaging:
    :end-before:  .. _plugins-deployment-system:

 By using one of the available :ref:`Maven archetypes
-<cask-hydrator-developing-plugin-basics-maven-archetypes>`, your project will be set up to
+<cdap-pipelines-developing-plugin-basics-maven-archetypes>`, your project will be set up to
 generate the required JAR manifest.
 If you move the plugin class to a different Java package after the project is created, you will need to modify the configuration of the ``maven-bundle-plugin`` in the ``pom.xml`` file to reflect the package name changes.